SharonAnne/bokeh/sphinx/source/docs/quickstart.rst

     $ import bokeh

-If you get the error `No module named bokeh` then you will need to download and install.
+If you get the error ``No module named bokeh`` then you will need to download and install the module.

 Downloading
 -----------